World-systems theory: The interpretation of world history

 The first state to gain clear dominance was the Netherlands in the 17th century, after its revolution led to a new financial system that many historians consider revolutionary.
 An impressive shipbuilding industry also contributed to their economic dominance through more exports to other countries.
 Eventually, other countries began to copy the financial methods and efficient production created by the Dutch.
 After the Dutch gained their dominant status, the standard of living rose, pushing up production costs.

 Dutch bankers began to go outside of the country seeking profitable investments, and the flow of capital moved, especially to England.
 By the end of the 17th century, conflict among core states increased as a result of the economic decline of the Dutch.
-Dutch financial investment helped England gain productivity and trade dominance, and Dutch military support helped England to defeat France, the other country competing for dominance at the time.
+Anglo-Dutch commercial and financial relationships helped England gain productivity and trade dominance, and Dutch military support helped England to defeat France, the other country competing for dominance at the time.